nabilhassen/larasense/README.md

 1. Start by creating an admin user by running: `php artisan make:admin`.
 2. Navigate to `/admin` path and use the credentials from step 1 to login to filament admin panel.
 3. Once logged in, navigate to the Publishers section in the sidebar and create a new publisher.
-4. Next, go to the Sources section and create a source associated with the publisher you just added (One source is enough).
+4. Next, go to the Sources section and create a source associated with the publisher you just added (one source is enough).
     -   Source 1 - Type: Article, RSS URL: https://nabilhassen.com/feed
     -   Source 2 - Type: Youtube, RSS URL: https://www.youtube.com/feeds/videos.xml?channel_id=UC5vAu93DnzOS6LLDnHA9SfQ
 5. In a separate terminal, start the queue worker: `php artisan queue:listen`